 Sri Lanka Embassy Locations: Maintaining diplomatic relations between nations involves establishing embassies and consulates in partner countries to manage various governmental and citizen services.
-The United States hosts embassies and consulates from around the world, including those from Sri Lanka, a country located in the Indian Ocean with a rich cultural tapestry and a noteworthy history of bilateral relations with the U.S. The Sri Lankan Embassy in Washington, D.C. is the primary diplomatic mission of Sri Lanka in the United States, serving as a vital conduit for diplomatic communication, as well as providing consular services to Sri Lankan citizens and visa services to individuals planning to visit Sri Lanka.
+The United States has embassies and consulates from many countries, including Sri Lanka.
+Sri Lanka is an island in the Indian Ocean. – Sri Lanka has a rich culture and a strong history with the U.S.

 Overview of Sri Lanka Embassies in the United States